Asthma and life insurance Experts

 - When you experienced your first attack and its severity

-- Time you have had off of work
+- The time you have had off of work

 - Sum assured (£’s)